civilKaos82/boggle-1-basic-board-generation-challenge/README.md

 We're going to do it in two steps.
 First, we'll to build a dumb version which doesn't care at all about whether it's likely that the Boggle board will have English words.
 Second, we'll build a version that models the dice.

-**Please Note:** Start with sample code from the original gist above.
-It gives a hint on class structure and internal methods.
+**Please Note:** Start with looking at the specs in the source folder.

 ##Releases